Pet Dental Care From Our Derby Vets

 Contact Our Derby, Kansas Veterinary Clinic Today!

 You never need an appointment for routine care at our Derby, Kansas veterinary clinic.
-However, if you'd prefer to set up an appointment or if you have questions about our dental services offered, don't hesitate to contact our team at El Paso Animal Hospital by calling (316) 788-1561!
+If you have questions about our dental services offered, don't hesitate to contact our team at El Paso Animal Hospital by calling (316) 788-1000!